 4 - City of Marina; MPWMD, et al, v.
-California Coastal Commission (CCC); Cal-Am; 22CV004063
+California Coastal Commission (CCC); Cal-Am; 22CV004063 found the CCC did not exceed its jurisdiction or abuse its discretion.
+The opinion concludes the CCC action was supported by substantial evidence.

-This pending lawsuit incorporates multiple actions by Petitioners City of Marina, the Marina Coast Water District (MCWD), the MCWD Groundwater Sustainability Agency and MPWMD that collectively challenge CCC issuance of a Coastal Development Permit to Cal-Am to grant conditioned approval of Cal-Am's proposed Desalination Project.
+This lawsuit includes multiple actions by Petitioners City of Marina, the Marina Coast Water District (MCWD), the MCWD Groundwater Sustainability Agency and MPWMD that collectively challenge CCC issuance of a Coastal Development Permit to Cal-Am to grant conditioned approval of Cal-Am's proposed Desalination Project.
 Cal-Am is a direct party as a real party in interest to this proceeding.